 Getting a Headstart

-Year 11 and 12 students can start studying USC courses while still completing high school.
+Year 10 - 12 students can start studying UniSC courses while still completing high school.

-Proud parents of USC graduate, Kalena Davis flew from the other side of the world to watch their daughter graduate.
+Proud parents of UniSC graduate, Kalena Davis flew from the other side of the world to watch their daughter graduate.

 Parents of UniSC students, Yani and Mia talk about their perspective on the UniSC experience and what advice they have for other parents.